davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="tips-too-many-function-parameters"></a>Too Many Function Parameters
 Sometimes, when defining a function, you may have more parameters than you feel comfortable with.
 In this case you can switch to using just one object parameter whose properties are then utilised within the function.

 The biggest problem here is communicating to a caller what the properties of the object parameter are, given that ES5 does not use class definitions.
-Another problem is default values of optional parameters.
-The jQuery `$.extend()` method accepts any number of object parameters.
+Another problem is the default values of optional parameters.
+The jQuery `$.extend()` method can be used to set the defaults.

-It return value will be the first parameter.
+`$.extend()` accepts any number of object parameters.
+Its return value will be the first parameter.
 However, it will first go through all the subsequent parameters one-by-one.
-For each one it will add/overwrite properties in the return object with each property in the parameter being processed.
+For each one it will add/overwrite properties in the return object corresponding to each property in the parameter being processed.
 In the example below the defaults are specified in the first parameter and the caller is free to overwrite those by specifying new properties in the object parameter supplied to the function.

     var openWindow = function (settings) {